bouncepaw/mycorrhiza/README.md

 WIKI_PATH must be a path to git repository which you want to be a wiki.

 Options:
-  -auth-method string
+  -config-path string
-        What auth method to use.
-Variants: "none", "fixed" (default "none") -fixed-credentials-path string
-        Used when -auth-method=fixed.
-Path to file with user credentials. (default "mycocredentials.json") -gemini-cert-path string
-        Directory where you store Gemini certificates.
-Leave empty if you don't want to use Gemini.
+        Path to a configuration file.
+Leave empty if you don't want to use it.
-  -header-links-hypha string
-        Optional hypha that overrides the header links -home string
-        The home page (default "home")
-  -icon string
-        What to show in the navititle in the beginning, before the colon (default "🍄") -name string
-        What is the name of your wiki (default "wiki") -port string
-        Port to serve the wiki at (default "1737") -url string
-        URL at which your wiki can be found.
-Used to generate feeds (default "http://0.0.0.0:$port") -user-hypha string
-        Hypha which is a superhypha of all user pages (default "u")
+  -print-example-config
+        If true, print an example configuration file contents and exit.
+You can save the output to a file and base your own configuration on it.
 ```

 ## Features